 Currently, Fakenham has no fewer than eight pubs* to choose from in the town itself and there are many more to visit in the surrounding area.
 Lots of pubs in the region serve wonderful food and many specialise in seafood dishes and menus prepared with locally produced ingredients.

 North Norfolk has a fine tradition for top quality barley growing and this finds its way into the amazingly broad spectrum of real ales produced by specialist Norfolk breweries.
-Look out for beers created by Norfolk breweries such as Fox, Woodforde’s, Wolf, Buffy’s, The Iceni Brewery and Front Street.
+Look out for beers created by Norfolk breweries such as The Norfolk Brewhouse, Panther, Grain, Fox, Woodforde’s, Wolf, Buffy’s, The Iceni Brewery and Front Street.

 PUBS IN FAKENHAM

 The Bull, Bridge Street